-WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in October.
+WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in February.
 The ISM, a trade group of purchasing managers, will release its manufacturing index at 10:00 a.m.
-EDT Friday.
+Eastern time Monday.

-FALL BACK: Economists forecast that the index fell to 55.1 in October from 56.2 in the previous month, according to a survey by FactSet.
-September's reading was the highest in 2 ½ years.
+TINY INCREASE: Economists forecast that the index rose to 51.5 in February, according to a survey by FactSet, from 51.3 in January.
 Any reading above 50 indicates growth.